hackclub/hackclub/workshops/login_auth/README.md

 ![without JS](https://cloud-ff66h83qt.vercel.app/0u1.png)

-So as you can see both the divisions are displaying on same page but you need to display second division after the user successfully logged-in as it contains the logout button.
+As you can see, both divisions are displaying on the same page, but you need to display the second division after the user successfully logged-in as it contains the logout button.

-So for that you need to work on JavaScript but before moving on, you remember you saved some lines of JavaScript code from Firebase.
+For that, you need to work on JavaScript.
+But before moving on, remember you saved some lines of JavaScript code from Firebase?
 ```javascript
 <script src="https://www.gstatic.com/firebasejs/7.19.1/firebase-app.js"></script>
 <script>